 About Us: Our History

+We give back to our community through support of non-profit organizations in an 11-county area of Western Oregon.
 We see these counties as our neighbors and friends.
-Some of you helped us during restoration to rebuild our community and we want to give back.
-We want to return the support and encouragement to reach goals of self-sufficiency that we found so valuable.
-By enriching the lives of those in our neighborhood we all benefit.
+Some of whom helped the Tribe during restoration to rebuild our community and we want to give back.
+We want to return the support and encouragement to reach goals of self-sufficiency.
+By enriching the lives of those in our neighborhood, we all benefit.

 We are reminded that nation building is hard work that requires dedication, commitment, planning and vision.
 These words encapsulate how Grand Ronde has evolved as a Tribe and as a community partner.